ragardner/tksheet/docs/DOCUMENTATION.md

 - `state` can be `"normal"` or `"disabled"`.
 If `"disabled"` then color will be same as table grid lines, else it will be the cells text color.
 - `check_function` can be used to trigger a function when the user clicks a checkbox.
 - `text` displays text next to the checkbox in the cell, but will not be used as data, data will either be `True` or `False`.

+Notes:
+- `check_function` (`Callable`, `None`) requires either `None` or a function.
+The function you use needs at least one argument because when the checkbox is set it will send information to your function about the clicked checkbox.
+- Use `highlight_cells()` or rows or columns to change the color of the checkbox.
+- Check boxes are always left aligned despite any align settings.
+- To get the current checkbox value simply either:
+    - Get the cell data, more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#getting-sheet-data).
+    - Use the parameter `check_function` with a function of your own creation to be called when the checkbox is set by the user.

 Example:
 ```python